(My first writing for this blog, as well as new entries)

 God says that He will “remember <our sins> no more.“ I don’t know if that means the rest of us will.

 Yes, I’m one of the annoying ones who will chat your ear off about themselves til the cows come home if you give me half a chance, a listening ear, and an understanding eye.
+It’s literally one of the only ways I’ve found to process things.
 But these people are few and far between.
 Through the years, and as I’ve integrated many of my “littles”, I’ve slowly—very slowly—realized that not everyone wants to hear everything about me.
 This was shocking to me, but now I conform to standard social cues…most of the time.
 Now, I hope that I want to know everything about others that they want to share with me.
 About you…eventually I think I will.
 I think we all will.